Treatment for Multiple Myeloma - Researching Potential Drug Candidates

 Eric Wang, PhD

-Eric Wang, PhD, an associate professor in the Department of Pharmaceutical Sciences at PCOM School of Pharmacy, is researching potential drug candidates for the treatment of this deadly disease.
+Eric Wang, PhD, is researching potential drug candidates for the treatment of this deadly disease.

 “Multiple myeloma currently has no cure and the 5-year relative survival rate in the United State is 55%,” he said.
 “Therefore, it is important to us to identify effective therapeutic agents with anti-myeloma efficacy.”